leohoy/SimcoeCountyDeploymentGuide/README.md

 ## **SQL PostGres script**

 - I've consolidated all our sql scripts into one file found here: https://github.com/county-of-simcoe-gis/SimcoeCountyWebApi/blob/master/sqlScript.sql
 - Ensure you run this on one of your databases (No PostGIS required) and we'll point to it in the WebApi below.
+In this guide, the database is called "tabular".

 ## **Web Api**